Customer Proprietary Network Information Policy.

 CallTower may not use this CPNI to market products and services to you other than for services you currently purchase if you don’t approve.

 CallTower has the ability to use the CPNI it has on file to provide you with information about CallTower’s or it’s business partners’ communications-related products and services or special promotions unless you opt-out.
-YOU MAY DENY OR WITHDRAW CALLTOWER’S RIGHT TO USE YOUR CPNI FOR MARKETING PURPOSES AT ANY TIME BY EMAILING TO firstname.lastname@example.org.
+YOU MAY DENY OR WITHDRAW CALLTOWER’S RIGHT TO USE YOUR CPNI FOR MARKETING PURPOSES AT ANY TIME BY EMAILING TO firstname.lastname@example.org new email.
 Denying or restricting approval for CallTower to use your CPNI for marketing purposes (also known as “opting-out”) will not affect any CallTower services to which you subscribe.
 Any denial or restriction of approval remains valid until you affirmatively revoke or limit such denial or restricted approval.

 Federal privacy rules require CallTower to authenticate the identity of its customers prior to disclosing or discussing CPNI.
 Customers calling CallTower’s customer service center can discuss their services and billings with a CallTower representative once that representative had verified the caller’s identity.
 There are four methods by which CallTower will conduct customer authentication: